bluehands/Switchyard/README.md

 // match helper ....
 ```

-All code added to the types is left untouched by the refactoring so it can be reapplied safly.
+All code added to the types is left untouched by the refactoring so it can be reapplied safely.

 With that our SFtpClient can now be implemented in more 'type safe' manner: